Gaddis, Cheryl L. R.

 Cheryl L. R. Gaddis

-Dr. Cheryl Gaddis is an assistant professor of practice and MPH program director in the Department of Public Health in the College of Health Professions.
+Dr. Cheryl Gaddis is an associate professor of practice and MPH program director in the Department of Public Health in the College of Health Professions.

 Dr. Gaddis received her Doctor of Public Health degree in Community Health Behavior and Education from Georgia Southern University Jiann-Ping Hsu College of Public Health, a Master of Public Health degree from Mercer University School of Medicine, and a Bachelor of Science degree in Biology from Spelman College.
 She is also a Certified Health Education Specialist through the National Commission for Health Education Credentialing, Inc.